quic/aimet/Docs/api_docs/torch_model_preparer.rst

 AIMET PyTorch ModelPreparer API
 ===============================

-AIMET PyTorch ModelPreparer API uses new graph transformation feature available in PyTorch 1.9+ version and automate model definition changes for example changing functional to module for activation functions, elementwise functions and unrolling into independent modules when modules are reused.
+AIMET PyTorch ModelPreparer API uses new graph transformation feature available in PyTorch 1.9+ version and automates model definition changes required by user.
+For example, it changes torch.nn.functional defined in forward pass to torch.nn.Module for activation and elementwise functions.
+Also, when torch.nn.Module type modules are reused, it unrolls into independent modules.

+Users are strongly encouraged to use AIMET PyTorch ModelPreparer API first and then use the returned model as input to all the AIMET Quantization features.

 AIMET PyTorch ModelPreparer API requires minimum PyTorch 1.9 version.

 Top-level API
 =============